atlassian/react-sweet-state/docs/basics/subscriber.md

 ## Subscribers

+> _Note: this pattern has been developed before hooks were a thing.
+We still support it for compatibility reason, but we recommend you move to hooks, which offer more flexibility._

 ### Creating a Subscriber

 A `<Subscriber />` allows you to access Store state and actions in your views, via the render props pattern.